JRRS1982/Boris-Bike/Boris_Bikes/README.md

 so that i am not charged unneccsessarily,
 I dont want to be given a bike if there are none available.

+As a lover of bicycles,
+so that i can control the storage of bikes,
+I would like docking stations to accept not more than their capacity.

 AT COMPLETIONG: PROGRESS OF SOLVING THE USER STORIES, HOW FAR DID I GET IN SOLVING THEM?

 ### Problem solving - workings